SERVICE’S UNTIRING ADVOCATE

 She smiles, relieved that she is not in trouble, but also clearly understanding the difference such a change would make.
 Ron watched her throughout the evening, eye-to-eye with her customers, clearly pleased with herself and with the impact this small change was having.

-We might not all be bouncing up the stairway toward customer service excellence with quite the same gusto as Ron Kaufman, but if he can continue to spread his UP!
-Your Service message so effectively, surely the world will be a better – and better served – place.
+We might not all be bouncing up the stairway toward customer service excellence with quite the same gusto as Ron Kaufman, but if he can continue to spread his Uplifting Service message so effectively, surely the world will be a better – and better served – place.